top of page

 Josephus was considered the ultimate authority on the history of Israel and the Hebrews at the time of Jesus.

-Josephus confirmed that the Bible was real and was accurate in truth.
+Josephus confirmed that the Bible was real and accurate in its truth.

 5. Who wrote about the crucifixion of Jesus, his brother James, and the resurrection around 115 AD?